Kunj-97/CS643_Proj/README.md

 To run on EMR cluster without docker :

-Create a s3 bucket named cloud-proj2  and upload TrainingDataset.csv , wine_testing.py and wine_modelling.py in it
+Create a s3 bucket named cloud-proj2  and upload ModellingDataset.csv, TrainingDataset.csv , wine_testing.py and wine_modelling.py in it

 spark submit wine_modeling.py